Cuprom

 Cuprom is the sole producer of electrolytic copper, continuous cast copper rod and enameled wire in Romania and the largest in Eastern Europe (outside Russia).

-Cuprom refinery in Baia Mare has an annual production capacity of 40,000 tones of cathodes.

-Cuprom plant in Zalău, using Contirod technology, is one of the leading European wire rod producers with an annual production capacity of 70,000 tonnes of copper rod, also producing drawn, enameled and stranded (bunched) wires at the highest technological level.
+Cuprom's refinery in Baia Mare has an annual production capacity of 40,000 tones of cathodes.
+The company's plant in Zalău, using Contirod technology, is one of the leading European wire rod producers with an annual production capacity of 70,000 tonnes of copper rod.
+It also produces drawn, enameled and stranded (bunched) wires.

 Divisions

 Cuprom Baia Mare

-Cuprom Baia Mare was set up in the year 1907 in Ferneziu, near Baia Mare, as a private company producing sulphuric acid.
+Cuprom Baia Mare was set up in the year 1907 in Ferneziu, near Baia Mare, as a private company producing sulfuric acid.

-It is recognised as a unique producer in Romania of electrolytically refined copper (99.99% Cu), having a production capacity of 40,000 tones/year and of fine gold and silver respectively (min.
+It is recognised as a unique producer in Romania of electrolytically-refined copper (99.99% Cu), having a production capacity of 40,000 tones/year and of fine gold and silver respectively (min.
 99.96% Au/Ag), having a production capacity of 12 tonnes/year for gold, respectively 120 tonnes/year for silver.